Germany men's national basketball team: Post-war Germany (1946–1990)

 Nine years after West Germany played in their last international tournament, the team would qualify for the EuroBasket 1981.
-Although they would only prevail in one game in the group stage, a 66–51 win against Turkey; and having to close out their tournament appearance in the classification phase.
+They would only prevail in one game in the group stage, a 66–51 win against Turkey and having to close out their tournament appearance in the classification phase.
 Two years later, the team made it back on to the continental stage at EuroBasket 1983.
 Led by a young core of players such as Detlef Schrempf, Uwe Blab and others, West Germany entered the competition placed in Group B. Behind posting a (2–2) record in their first four group stage matches, the team defeated Israel 77–70 in their final game of the round.
 However, finishing in a second place tie with the Netherlands, prevented the team from advancing; due to their loss against them earlier in the tournament.

 In 1984, West Germany made their third appearance at the Olympic Games, after replacing the Soviet Union; who initiated a boycott on the event for political reasons.
 At the tournament, the team would make it to the quarter-finals of the competition for the first time, before succumbing to the eventual gold medalists United States (which featured a young Michael Jordan).

 Behind the encouraging performance by the team at the prior Olympics, West Germany as hosts of EuroBasket 1985, looked to build on the momentum.
 The first game was against the Netherlands, where the team completely dominated from start to finish in a 104–79 win.
 At a record of (1–0), West Germany went on to split their next four games of the group stage to reach the quarter-finals.
 There, the team would come up short against Spain, to shift their focus to the classification rounds.
-West Germany won both of their matches in the phase, to complete a 5th place finish at the event.
+West Germany won both of their matches in the phase, to complete a fifth-place finish at the event.

 The ensuing year, West Germany competed at the 1986 FIBA World Cup, after gaining qualification through a European qualifying tournament.
 Making their first appearance at the competition, and without key players Detlef Schrempf and Uwe Blab due to NBA players being ineligible to participate in international competitions at the time, West Germany failed to make it out of the group stage.
 In 1987, West Germany would enter their last event during the 1980s.
 At EuroBasket 1987, the team only managed to procure slightly better results, as they were eliminated in the quarter-finals.